 Grants received are recognised in the profit or loss within the Statement of Comprehensive Income over the periods in which the related costs for which the grants are intended to compensate are recognised expenses and when the requirements under the grant agreement have been met.
-Any grants received for which the requirements under the grant agreement have been met.
-Any grants received for which the requirements under the grant agreement have been met.
-Any grants received for which the requirements under the grant agreement have been met.
-Any grants received for which the requirements under the grant agreement have been met.
-Any grants received for which the requirements under the grant agreement have been met.
+Any grants received for which the requirements under the grant agreement have not been completed are carried as liabilities until all the conditions have been fulfilled.